fastlib/INFOMQNM-Public/README.md

 - I will do my best to reproduce your results, but if I'm unable to do so, you will get penalized.
 Instruct me well!
 Assume I'm one of your parents/little siblings/dog.

 ### 5. Final report
+- Make sure to check your assumptions before doing the analysis!
+See [Assumptions](AdditionalInformation/assumptions.md) for more information.
 - A LaTex template is available in the [final report folder](Final)
 - Adhere to the section outline as presented in the template!
 - We will sent your report back if you fail to adhere to the template or page limit.